 Transportation in Ricketts Glen State Park

-Near the entrance of the park, there is a mountain that has a steep 18 percent grade that goes on for 2 miles.
+Once you get a little closer to the park, roads become a bit curvier and some inclines are present.
+The park entrance is located on PA-487.
+There is a mountain near the park entrance that has a steep 18 percent grade that goes on for two miles.
 This can be hard on larger vehicles.
-In order to avoid it, come from the north side and you'll have a much easier time getting to the park.
-Once inside, driving is easy.
+In order to avoid it, come from the north side and you'll have a much easier time getting into the park.

-When visiting the park in your RV, you should have no problem finding parking places.
+You should have no problem finding parking places.
 In fact, there are two designated parking areas specifically for RVs and buses.
 When the park gets busy during the summertime and on the weekends, a gravel parking lot is opened for overflow parking as well.